jmdudek/XP-Lab2020-What-makes-words-special-Group-35/Experiments/01_pilot/README.md

 # Activation of basic level categories in the human brain based on different cue types. - Pilot Study

 This folder contains all the code for our pilot study.
 We recruited 3 participants to see if any bugs or software errors occur and collected feedback to improve the overall design.
-Moreover, we used this data to write our [analysis script](https://github.com/jmdudek/XP-Lab2020-What-makes-words-special-Group-35/tree/master/Analysis/01_pilot), that we used to analyse the main study.
+Moreover, we utilized this data to write our [analysis script](https://github.com/jmdudek/XP-Lab2020-What-makes-words-special-Group-35/tree/master/Analysis/01_pilot), that we used to analyse the main study.

 ## Experiment